Nutrition and Dietetics, MS

-- Two-year, full-time coordinated master’s program with ACEND candidacy for accreditation - where graduates will receive the verification statement required to sit for the RDN credentialing exam.
+- Two-year, full-time coordinated master’s program fully accredited with Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics (ACEND®)—where graduates will receive the verification statement required to sit for the RDN credentialing exam.

 - The Coordinated Program model allows students to earn the MS in Nutrition and Dietetics Degree and complete the required supervised practice hours (internship) concurrently

 - No need to apply separately for internship or participate in DICAS match

 - Wide variety of supervised practice sites and locations throughout the tristate area to tailor each student’s experience

 - Access to state-of-the-art healthcare simulation center to provide hands on, interactive learning experiences and interprofessional collaboration activities